 The filing fee is $1 for every 1000 shares.

 These are mandatory reports that New Mexico corporations submit to the Corporations Bureau in order to update ownership and contact information.
 The Initial Corporate Report must be filed within 30 days of your corporation’s formation.
+The $25 fee is included in the $125 incorporation total.
 Every two years, you’ll need to submit a Biennial Report (even if none of your information has changed).
 Reports are filed online, using the Corporations and Business Services portal.
 You’ll need to create an account if you don’t have one already.

 Initial Corporate Report

 If you fail to file either Initial or Biennial Reports, you’ll get hit with a $200 penalty.
 If you remain in default for more than sixty days, the Secretary of State will cancel the corporation’s Certificate of Incorporation.
 When you hire us to form your business and sign up for biennial renewal service, we’ll file your initial and biennial reports for you!